Malick-Taky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20- The script 20-hiago in the file creates a script that removes all letters c and C from input.

 21- The script 21-reverse in the file reverses its input.

+22- The script 22-users_and_homes in the file displays all users and their home directories, sorted by users.

+	*Based on the the /etc/passwd file